mgedmin/restview/README.rst

 -l PORT, --listen=PORT
                       listen on a given port (or interface:port, e.g.
+                      \*:8080) [default: random port on localhost] --allowed-hosts HOSTS
+                      allowed values for the Host header (default: localhost only, unless you specify -l \*:port, in which case any
-                      \*:8080) [default: random port on localhost] -b, --browser         open a web browser [default: only if -l was not specified]
+                      Host: is accepted by default) -b, --browser         open a web browser [default: only if -l was not specified]
 -B, --no-browser      don't open a web browser